princeton-sns/specreds/p4replay.md

 ## Part 4: replaying recovery traces and end-to-end simulation (Figures 5 and 6)

-(This part takes around 40 minutes to complete)
+(This part takes around 40 minutes to complete on cloudlab `c220g5`)

 In part 4, we will reproduce Figures 5 and 6 (bar figures in Section 5.3 and 5.4) in the paper.
 These two sections measure the latency of running application recovery workloads on the three types of disks (`rbd`, `super`, and `rbd-clone`) and simulate end-to-end failover latency (unavailability) for various scenarios.